-Join the Glass Art Society in Arlington and Fort Worth, Texas from May 14-17, 2025 as hundreds of conference attendees explore the unique glassmaking community present at the University of Texas, Arlington's glass program and at SiNaCa Studios.
+Join the Glass Art Society in Arlington and Fort Worth, Texas from May 14-17, 2025!
+Hundreds of conference attendees will convene to explore the unique glassmaking community present at the University of Texas, Arlington's glass program and at SiNaCa Studios.
 We are excited to highlight an up-and-coming glassmaking community with world-class facilities that focuses on uplifting and supporting everyone in their region.